 At Shitokai Scotland we have many students with impaired vision, impaired hearing, heart complaints, asthma, joint or muscular dysfunction etc., etc. If you are unsure please speak to your doctor first and then the club instructor (privately if necessary) who will then be able to assist you to train safely and with confidence.

 Is the youth group/club affiliated to a larger organisation like the Scouts, Guides, Boys’ Brigade, Girls’ Brigade, Youth Scotland, Sports council or out of school network?
 If so, does it have good contact and a good relationship with the umbrella organisation?

 Shitokai Scotland is affiliated to many other organisations.
-Most of these are by default through membership or affiliation to two main organisations, namely: Scottish Karate Governing Body (SKGB) and Shitokai Ishimi.
+Most of these are by default through membership or affiliation to two main organisations, namely: Karate Scotland and Shitokai Ishimi.
 The Association also has close links to Sport Scotland.

 The Association has excellent relationships with all of these organisations.
 The Chief Instructor to the Association Sensei Terry Connell 7th Dan, is in fact the present Chairman of the SKGB and the President of the British Karate Federation.
 In this capacity, he is in constant contact with Sport Scotland not only for Karate in a National capacity but also to further the aims of our own Association.
 This applies in particular to our own extremely successful Youth Academy weekends which are held annually at Sport Scotland’s National Sport’s Centre at Largs.

 In terms of Shitokai Karate standards our close relationship with Sensei Ishimi 9th Dan, both from his own visits to Scotland and many visits to his training courses throughout Europe by many of our top instructors/students, keeps our standards extremely high.